Specifying Item Properties

 The value of the Custom id field specifies the name of an annotation.

 In the Size group, you can set the width and height of an item.
-You can also use selection handles to resize items in Form Editor.
+You can also use the resize cursor to resize 2D items in Form Editor or the scaling gizmo to scale 3D items in 3D Editor.
 The values in the X and Y fields change accordingly.

 The item size and position can also be managed automatically when using layouts.